Animal Humane Society will open at 2 p.m. on Tuesday, May 23. We will resume regular business hours the following day.

-Animal Humane Society believes in an open admission philosophy, which means we accept every animal regardless of health, age, breed or temperament.
-Open admission is essential to providing shelter and care to the thousands of animals that would otherwise have no safe refuge.
+Animal Humane Society believes in an open admission philosophy where every animal is accepted regardless of health, age, breed or temperament.
+Open admission is essential to providing shelter and care to animals that would otherwise have no safe refuge.

-Animal Humane Society is committed to reducing euthanasia – doing so is central to our values and achieving our mission.
-We believe every animal deserves an opportunity.
-Our goal is to serve animals throughout their lives.
-Our programs focus on ending homelessness and addressing the immediate and long-term needs of the animals that we serve.
-We strive to do the greatest good, given limited resources, to help the greatest number of animals.
-In balancing the welfare of the animals with our responsibility to the public we recognize that not all animals are suitable for placement.
-When the difficult decision is made to end an animal’s life, we believe that compassionate euthanasia by injection is the most humane and dignified method.
+Programs that are proactive and focus on surrender prevention are best suited to addressing the immediate and long-term needs of the companion animals that animal welfare serves.
+The animal welfare field must balance doing the greatest good to help the greatest number of animals with the ability to look at animals individually to deliver needed services.
+In balancing the welfare of animals, with our responsibility to the public we recognize that not all animals are suitable for placement.
+When the difficult decision is made to end an animal’s life, compassionate euthanasia by injection is the humane and dignified method.

 Animal Humane Society believes there is a place for a variety of philosophies that address the needs of people and animals.
 Mutual respect of and collaboration between agencies implementing limited admission and open admission philosophies is essential.